mansouriahmad/my_rusty_life/src/1_Programming_Rust/Chapter3.md

 Rust character type `char` represents a single Unicode character, as a 32-bit value.

 **Important:**
 - Rust uses the `char` type for single characters in isolation.
-However:
-- uses the UTF-8 enconding for strings and streams of text.
+- However, it uses the UTF-8 enconding for strings and streams of text.
 Therefore, a `String` represents its text as a sequence of UTF-8 bytes, not as an array of characters.

 You can use '\xHH' format to write any asky character set (U+0000 to U+007F).
 Also, you can write any Unicode character as '\u{HHHHHH}', where HHHHHH is a hexadecimal number up to six digits long, with underscores allowed for grouping as usual.